abidibo/react-cam-roi/README.md

 In order to start developing just run the storybook, then make changes to code and the storybook will be updated.

-In order to test the library in onother local react project you can:
+In order to test the library in another local react project you can:

 ```bash
 cd react-cam-roi